ToniWilliams1/NASA-Astronomy-Picture-Of-The-Day/README.md

 ## Feedback:

-If you have any feedback, please reach out to us at toniwilliams03@outlook.com
+If you have any feedback, please reach out to toniwilliams03@outlook.com.